virtual-embodiment-lab/AIAvatarSpeechToGesture/README.md

 1. **Add to Unity**
    - Attach `AvatarSpeechToGesture.cs` to a GameObject with an **Animator** (parameters: `Agree`, `Disagree`; defalt: `Idle`).
+   - Add Audio Source to the GameObject(avatar)
+   - Add SALSA, Amplitude, AmplitudeSALSA, and Queue Processor to the GameOject(avatar)

 3. **Inspector**
    - **API Key**: your OpenAI key